Collection of Records

 Social media moving at fast speed with more new technological inventions in this regard to come up in the future, you never know if one day India Book of Records is found felicitating the social media sites, for comprising records in them related to people’s lives, hobbies, tastes, perceptions, data and the like from its side, under its umbrella, jurisdiction, control etc.

-The record for making the smallest deck of 52 cards (each measuring 1.8 cm × 1 cm) was set by Subhranil Mitra (born on November 22, 1989) of Alipurduar, West Bengal.
-Continue reading “SMALLEST DECK OF 52 CARDS MADE BY AN INDIVIDUAL” »
+The record for making the smallest Durga mandap using matchsticks was set by Suvradip Shee (born on April 30, 2002) of Howrah, West Bengal.
+Continue reading “SMALLEST DURGA MANDAP MADE USING MATCHSTICKS” »